 In addition to those specific traffic-focused initiatives (SMASH, WEEKEND WARRIOR and OPERATION I-81) outlined above, thirteen additional special emphasis initiatives are funded.
 Each of the facilities across the state conducts an on-going initiative throughout the year.
 While many of these initiatives primarily focus on CMVs by-passing inspection facilities on routes near inspection facilities, roving crews still look for trucks violating traffic laws and their enforcement contributes to our overall traffic enforcement with an inspection efforts.
 In addition to the on-going year-long initiatives, facility supervisors often conduct one or two-day shorter duration targeted initiatives that will focus on a specific roadway or a type of driver behavior.
 While too numerous to detail in this narrative, the results of targeted initiatives are captured and reviewed for effectiveness.
-These special targeted initiative, enforcement personnel work varied hours on varied days of the week, to include weekends and holidays.
+These special targeted initiatives and on-going initiatives will continue to be funded in support of our overall crash reduction efforts.
+Depending on the type of initiative, enforcement personnel work varied hours on varied days of the week, to include weekends and holidays.
 Dates, times and locations are often determined by the type of violations targeted and the geographical location of the targeted roadway.
 All enforcement personnel assigned to CVED participate in the initiatives as part of their overall CVED duties.
-Over 9,000 overtime work hours were dedicated to the on-going year-long initiatives combined in CY2016 (includes non-traffic enforcement emphasized initiatives).
-It is anticipated that efforts for CY2017 will be similar.
-Additional programs directed at public awareness regarding aggressive driving (Smooth Operator Program) will also receive funding as in the past.
+Over 11,800 overtime work hours were dedicated to the on-going year-long initiatives combined in CY2017 (includes non-traffic enforcement emphasized initiatives).
+It is anticipated that efforts for CY2018 will be similar.
+Additional programs directed at public awareness regarding aggressive driving (ADAPT Program - formerly Smooth Operator) will also receive funding as in the past.
+It is anticipated that more than 3,000 traffic enforcement stops will result from our special initiatives: BASH, I-95 (Aggressive Driver), Operation I-81, SMASH, Weekend Warrior and the Rural Truck initiative.
 Enforcement initiatives for traffic enforcement are also described in detail in the National Emphasis - State Specific Objectives section.